pybandit/pybandit/doc/index.rst

         **User guide**
         ^^^

-        The user guide provides in-depth information on the key concepts of PyBandit.
+        The user guide provides information on the key concepts of PyBandit.

         +++